Nuxeo development is fully transparent:

 - Click on a phrase you want to translate.
 You see the original phrase in the top, and a box to fill out your translation beneath.

-- Use any standard Java i18n tool to edit the files (postfix it with the i18n code of the language you are translating).
+- Use any standard Java i18n tool to edit the files.

 Contribution is welcome both for technical (books and guides, FAQ, tutorials) and functional documentation.
 Ask a contributor account for http://doc.nuxeo.com on Nuxeo Answers, the nuxeo-dev mailing list or on the Nuxeo Google+ community.